 quarter

-Figure 5 Impulse responses of aggregate income and consumption to a payroll tax cut lasting eight quarters during recesssions with and without aggregate demand effects
+Figure 5 Impulse responses of aggregate income and consumption to a payroll tax cut lasting eight quarters during recessions with and without aggregate demand effects

-increase in expected income and also the reduced need for precautionary saving given the extended insurance.
+increase in expected income and the reduced need for precautionary saving given the extended insurance.
 In the model without aggregate demand effects, consumption is only a little above the counterfactual by the time the policy is over.
 In the model with aggregate demand effects, there is an extra boost to income of about the same size in the first and second quarters.
-As this extra aggregate-demand induced income goes to employed consumers, more of it is saved and consumption remains elevated several quarters beyond the end of the policy.
+As this extra aggregate-demand-induced income goes to employed consumers, more of it is saved, and consumption remains elevated several quarters beyond the end of the policy.

 Payroll tax cut

-The final impulse response graph, Figure 5, shows the impulse response for a payroll tax cut that persists for two years (8 quarters).
-In the model without aggregate demand effects, income rises by close to two percent as the take-home pay for employed consumers goes up.
-After the two year period, income drops back to where it would have been without the payroll tax cut.
+The final impulse response graph, figure 5, shows the impulse response for a payroll tax cut that persists for two years (eight quarters).
+In the model without aggregate demand effects, income rises by close to 2 percent as the take-home pay for employed consumers goes up.
+After the two-year period, income drops back to where it would have been without the payroll tax cut.
 Consumption jumps close to 1.5 percent in response to the tax cut.
-Over the period in which the tax cut is in effect, consumption rises somewhat as the stock of precautionary savings goes up, before declining in anticipation of the drop in income at the two year mark.
-Following the drop in income, consumption drops sharply due to the splurge and then decreases over time as consumers spend out the savings they built up over the period the tax cut was in effect.
-In the model with aggregate demand effects, income rises by about 2.5 percent above the counterfactual and then declines steadily as the probability that the recession remains active, and hence
+Over the period in which the tax cut is in effect, consumption rises somewhat as the stock of precautionary savings goes up, before declining in anticipation of the drop in income at the two-year mark.
+Following the drop in income, consumption drops sharply because of the splurge and then decreases over time as consumers spend out the savings they built up over the period the tax cut was in effect.
+In the model with aggregate demand effects, income rises by about 2.5 percent above the counterfactual and then declines steadily as the probability that the recession remains active—and hence